kry8vmedia/kry8vmedia/_posts/2016-12-05-we-are-live.markdown

 <!--more-->
 <hr class="post-separator" />

 The first decision I had to make was what kind of website I would build.
 I wanted a small, easy-to-maintain website that I could fully design.
 That being said, services such as [WordPress] and [Blogger] were not an option.
-No hate on the guys, I've used them before but something about coding appeals to me (I'm studying Computer Science).
+In no way am I discouraging using their services<span>&mdash;</span>I've used each one of them before<span>&mdash;</span>but something about coding appeals to me (I'm studying Computer Science).
 The only ~~problem~~ advantage with doing the coding is the ~~amount of code I would have to write and what not.~~ freedom to make my own design choices.

 ### Thank You Jekyll, Bootstrap and SCSS
 I'm thankful for these services, they are super helpful.
 [Jekyll] is a static website generator which has helped me tonnes with creating this website.
 It has functions, variables, loops and templates that makes it easier to write and maintain <abbr title="HyperText Markup Language">HTML</abbr> code with little to no repeated code.
 This is all thanks to [Liquid], a templating language created by [Shopify] and written in [Ruby], which is a breeze to learn, especially if one is familiar with programming.